-ABA 0710 Principles of Applied Behavior Analysis (3 credits)
+ABA 0711 - Concepts and Principles of Applied Behavior Analysis I

-This course will focus on the basic tenets of the science of applied behavior analysis that are the underpinnings of effective teaching strategies.
-Students will study the philosophy and science of applied behavior analysis, an overview of the areas of the field of ABA and its relation to education and psychology, basic vocabulary and concepts in the field, strategies for measuring behavior, and basic strategies for increasing and decreasing behaviors of students in a variety of settings.
+This 45-hour graduate-level course is Part I of a two-part series of ABA concepts and principles.
+Students will study the philosophy and science of applied behavior analysis, an overview of the field of ABA, basic vocabulary and concepts in the field, and basic strategies for increasing and decreasing behaviors of students in a variety of settings.
+Specifically, this course covers the following BACB Fifth Edition content areas: A: Philosophical Underpinnings and B: Concepts and Principles.
+Prerequisites: None